Vykolue/Sky-CotL-Archipelago/gameplay.md

 Winged Light items have no other affect on the game, and you are free to use more than what you received in the Eye of Eden

 In the Sheet Music Sanity mode, the current win condition is to obtain the "Music Goal Key" macguffin item<br />
-In the future, I intend to place this item in a "goal" song
+In the future, I intend to place this item in a "goal" song<br />
+For now, you can use [Plando](https://archipelago.gg/tutorial/Archipelago/plando_en) to place the item in one of your songs if you'd rather it not be in a random location

 If playing with multiple game modes, any of the applicable win conditions unlock the "Goal Completed" location